Resources, videos and activities to boost your child’s communication and language at home.

 This article from the BBC explores the benefits of speaking more than one language with toddlers and gives some top tips for talking more than one language as a family.

-Do you want to know how to develop language in a bilingual household?
+How to develop language in a bilingual household

 In this video from the BBC, a Speech and language therapist explains why it’s best to speak in whichever languages you’re most comfortable with at home.